-In the case of an emergency site personnel will call the facility emergency phone number.
-Security will coordinate the arrival of on-site emergency personnel.
+In the case of an emergency, site personnel will call 911 followed by notifying the security guard (713-542-0619).
+The security guard will coordinate the arrival of on-site emergency personnel.
 The individual calling for emergency support will briefly explain the nature of the emergency and site conditions as follows:

-- Indicate his/her name - Location of emergency - Description of emergency conditions that may require special rescue equipment, such as confined spaces, excavations, and elevated work platforms - · Potential chemical hazards and recommended PPE
+- Indicate his/her name - · Location of emergency - Description of emergency conditions that may require special rescue equipment, such as confined spaces, excavations, and elevated work platforms - Potential chemical hazards and recommended PPE